isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-stain-pressure-treated-wood/index.md

 Consider a dark-colored stain for a new wooden structure that will give you a provision for future stain restoration.
 In case your wooden structure is in a sunny environment, purchase light-colored stains to improve reflective capabilities over the wooden surface.
 Importantly, follow safety and precautions given when staining your wooden structure since health is paramount.
 To acquire in-depth insight, let us get into the details.

-> See Also: > HVLP Spray Gun for Cabinets

 ###  c.
 Cleaning/washing the wood  surface preparation